davidhu2000/react_redux_generator/README.md

 This generator helps to create the necessary files for a react-redux application.
 It follows the file structure below.
 The `frontend` folder is stored at the root directory of the application.

 ## New features in version 1.2
-- [Action](docs/action.md) generator detect keyword `receive` in action name and automatically add automatically add the argument name and key-value pair to the function.
+- [Action](docs/action.md) generator detect keyword `receive` in action name and automatically add the argument name and key-value pair to the function.
+- [Util](docs/util.md) generator detect keyword `fetch` in util name and automatically add a basic `ajax` request in the body of the function.

 ## New features in version 1.1
 - [Component](docs/component.md) generator can accept `-f`/`--functional` and `-nc`/`--no-container` flags.